python/cpython/Doc/library/ftplib.rst

 .. method:: FTP.set_pasv(boolean)

    Enable "passive" mode if *boolean* is true, other disable passive mode.
-(In Python 2.0 and before, passive mode was off by default; in Python 2.1 and later, it is on by default.)
+   Passive mode is on by default.

 .. method:: FTP.storbinary(command, file[, blocksize, callback])